-Marbella is located some 50km from Malaga airport and is famous for attracting the rich and famous since the early 1950’s. it covers an area of approximately 117km2 and has a population of a little under 140,000 inhabitants, making it the second most populated city in Malaga province and the eighth in Andalucía.
+Located 50 kilometres from Málaga-Costa del Sol airport, Marbella is globally famous for attracting the rich and famous since the early 1950s.
+It covers an area of approximately 117 square kilometres and has an official permanent population of just over 140,000 inhabitants, making it the second most populated city in Málaga province (after Málaga) and the eighth in Andalucía.

-For many decades, it has been a main destination for luxury cruises as well as a popular destination for people from northern Europa, Saudi Arabia, U.A.E and from the USA.
-It is a highly popular destination for its outdoor facilities and great infrastructure as well as beaches and attractions.
+For many decades, Marbella has been a premier destination for mega-yachts owners, and a popular luxury resort for people from northern Europe, the Middle East and the U.S. It offers superb outdoor facilities and a modern infrastructure, as well as sumptuous beach settings and diverse leisure attractions.

-Marbella can be reached via the coastal road, the N340 which from Malaga airport will take approximately 50 minutes or so depending on traffic.
+Marbella can be reached via the N-340 coastal road, from which Málaga-Costa del Sol Airport takes approximately 50 minutes, depending on the traffic.

-The other alternative is via the AP7 toll motorway which will reduce travelling time by some 20 minutes approximately, the motorway joins the regular road just before La Canada shopping centre on the outskirts of Marbella.
+The other driving alternative is via the AP7 tollway, which reduces travelling time by 20 minutes.
+This motorway joins the regular main road just before La Cañada shopping centre on the north-eastern outskirts of Marbella.

-Another alternative is to do the trip by bus which takes a little over an hour and can take you straight into the city centre.
+Another option is to do the trip by bus, a journey of just over an hour that takes you straight into the Marbella city centre.

-Marbella was once a small fishing town made popular during the 1950’s, according to statistics, its population increased by 897% between 1950 and 2001.
+Marbella was once a small fishing village that became popular among visiting aristocrats and celebrities during the 1950s.
+According to statistics, its population increased by 897 per cent between 1950 and 2001.

-Marbella’s climate is a great attraction to foreigners and nationals alike wishing to holiday on the Costa del Sol, as well as for those in search of property, its ideal Mediterranean climate with an average of 2900 hours of sunshine per year and an average temperature of 18 degrees have made it a top destination.
+Marbella’s climate is another attraction for both foreigners and Spanish nationals holidaying on the Costa del Sol, as well as for those in search of property.
+Its ideal Mediterranean climate provides an average of 2,900 hours of sunshine a year.

-Away from all the tourist targeted shops and upmarket restaurants lies a far quieter side to Marbella, still very typically and traditionally Spanish with narrow streets lined with orange trees, almost as if all the modernisation that has happened all around it bypassed this area.
+Away from the tourist-orientated shops and restaurants is a far more tranquil and laidback side to Marbella, still typically and traditionally Spanish with narrow streets lined with orange trees – almost as if the modernisation that surrounds it bypassed this area.